holiber/sl-vue-tree/README.md

                  (a) the expand/collapse marker,
                  (b) the title of the node,
-                 (c) any additional sidebar text for that node (d) any other data you wish to store "inside" the node, in the node.data.xxxxxxx properties -->
+                 (c) any additional sidebar text for that node (d) any other data you wish to store within the node, in the node.data property -->
   </sl-vue-tree>
 </div>